History of AVCon

 Like 2010, Team AVCon bought a pretty pink dress for then (and current as of 2024) promotions coordinator Dustin Wilson to wear at AVCon if they make 3000 pre-reg ticket sales.
 The results speak for themselves.
 The dress then sells for $2500.

 AVCon’s principal sponsor this year was Australian ISP iiNet.
-Other sponsors include Eleven (digital channel of Network 10), Madman Entertainment, Siren Visual, Alchemy E-Coustics and the return of Shin Tokyo.
+Other sponsors include Eleven (digital channel of Network 10), Madman Entertainment, Siren Visual, Pulp Fiction Comics, Alchemy E-Coustics and the return of Shin Tokyo.

 July 27th, 28th and 29th, 2012 – Adelaide Convention Centre